microsoft/vscode-languageserver-node/protocol/src/common/proposed.inlineValue.md

 	textDocument: TextDocumentIdentifier;

 	/**
-	 * The visible document range for which inline values should be computed.
+	 * The document range for which inline values should be computed.
 	 */
-	viewPort: Range;
+	range: Range;

 	/**
 	 * Additional information about the context in which inline values were